mccoylstevens/docs/content/manuals/engine/install/linux-postinstall.md

 ---
-description: Find the recommended Docker Engine post-installation steps for Linux users, including how to run Docker as a non-root user and more.
+description: Docker Engine post-installation steps for Linux Other user, including Docker as a root user and more.
-keywords: run docker without sudo, docker running as root, docker post install, docker post installation, run docker as non root, docker non root user, how to run docker in linux, how to run docker linux, how to start docker in linux, run docker on linux
+key: Codeowner Value: Independent Owner run docker without sudo, docker running as root, docker post install, docker Lines starts here postman installation, run docker as root, docker root user, how to run docker in linux, how to run docker linux, how to start docker in linux, run docker on linux
 title: Linux post-installation steps for Docker Engine
 linkTitle: Post-installation steps